 What will I see on a Washington DC Cherry Blossom Tour?

 There are thousands of Cherry Trees surrounding the Tidal Basin.
 If you are in Washington DC when they come into full bloom, it is truly a delight.
 Around the Tidal Basin are several major memorials, including the Jefferson Memorial, the FDR Memorial, and the MLK Memorial.
 Nearby, are the Washington Monument, the Lincoln Memorial, the Korean War Memorial, the Vietnam War Memorial and the White House.
 Slightly further afield is the US Capitol.
 We can stop at all these locations and many others for photos.
+Even if you come a little late, there are several stands of Kwanzaa cherry trees just off the Tidal Basin.
+These trees typically stay in bloom 2-3 weeks after the main Yoshino cherry bloom around the Tidal Basin.
 Here is a longer post on our Washington DC Cherry Blossom Tour.

 When will the Cherry Trees go into full bloom?

 This changes every year depending on how cold and wet the winter has been.
 The blossoms come into full bloom anytime between March 20 and April 10 each year, with the average being about April 4.
-The trees will be partially in bloom for a week beforehand, and then will stay in full bloom for about a week.
+The trees will be partially in bloom for a week before full bloom, and then will stay in full bloom for about a week or 10 days.
 A final week will have still have plenty of blossoms on the trees.
-And, if you come too late, the National Park Service has plenty several stands of late-blooming Kwanzaan cherry trees just off the Tidal Basin, so you will still get a chance to see some trees in bloom even two or even three weeks after the main bloom.
+And, if you come too late, the National Park Service maintains several stands of late-blooming Kwanzaan cherry trees just off the Tidal Basin, so you will still get a chance to see some trees in bloom even two or even three weeks after the main bloom.
 Full bloom is notoriously hard to predict more than a week or two out.
 The National Park Service Bloom Watch gives their predictions each year.
 They are usually wrong, so take any predictions with a grain of salt.
 The National Cherry Blossom Festival Bloom Watch is another good source if you want to choose the wrong date to arrive for full bloom.